![]() |

 Energy-efficient 2D and 3D Cartesian systems can be engineered easily and efficiently to linear and rotational applications.
 They can also incorporate pneumatic, electric, servo-pneumatic or a combination of technologies, achieving optimum movement in terms of efficiency, dynamic response and function, enabling engineers to improve productivity.

-- Electrical positioning systems made easy
+- Networking made easy

 - Energy-efficient jump kinematics